pgranger23/job_manager/README.md

     A --> B --> C --> D
 ```

+This generation process can be made by using `utils/chain-submit.sh`.
+The `path.yaml` file defines the current simulation chain that is used for the atmospheric neutrinos production.

-Each step has to be applied successively by using `utils/json_submit` on the associated json files found in `json`.
+~~Each step has to be applied successively by using `utils/json_submit` on the associated json files found in `json`.
 Of course some parameters have to be changed if you want to run this by yourself.
-For example `GLOBAL_ODIR` can be easily changed in all the scripts files by using:
+For example `GLOBAL_ODIR` can be easily changed in all the scripts files by using:~~
 ```bash
 sed -i 's#^GLOBAL_ODIR.*#GLOBAL_ODIR="/pnfs/dune/scratch/users/MY_USERNAME/MY_SAMPLE_NAME/"#g' scripts/*.sh
 ```